 As I headed toward the checkout I heard a woman speaking to her son.
 I recognized her voice immediately.
 It took a moment to place her, but she was definitely a girl I worked with twenty years ago.
 On any other day, I would’ve gone up to her and asked what she had been up to?
 Any other day.
 Today, because of my pancake hair, the scary shadows under my eyes, the sticky juice pants and an unruly child…I kept walking.
 I am annoyed at myself for doing that.
 I want a do-over.
 Now I’ll never know how her life turned out.

 I lined up at the cashier, bypassing the self-checkout.
 We always choose the self-check.
 My daughter LOVES using the scanner and naming the various things we’re buying.
 But it just wasn’t in me today.
 When she thought I was looking she added a pack of gum, a box of razors, and a BBQ lighter to the cart.
 I’m wise to her tricks however and spotted these additions immediately and put them back on the shelf (I could ream off a dozen past items I did NOT catch in time).

-As I bagged the groceries, I eavesdropped on the angry man behind me complaining to the Customer Service Manager about some moldy food item he was trying to return.
+As I bagged the groceries, I couldn’t help but eavesdrop on the angry man behind me complaining to the Customer Service Manager about some mouldy food item he was trying to return.
 He was in quite a state.
-The toddler even stopped pilfering the chocolate bars, hair elastics and batteries to listen in.
+The kiddo even stopped pilfering the chocolate bars, hair elastics and batteries to listen in.
 And then, before I could stop her, she reached over, dug her tiny hand into the man’s back pocket and pulled the silky lining out.
 Then she gave his right bum cheek a little pat.
 He turned around and looked at her and then at me.
-“So, she’s a pick-pocket,” I told him straight faced and shrugged my shoulders.
-I kept bagging my groceries.
-He burst out laughing and so did the formerly terse store manager.
-Suddenly, my day was a little less blah…
+“Uh, that wasn’t me!
+It was her!”
+And then in a more hushed tone, “She’s a pick-pocket.”
+I told him straight faced and shrugged my shoulders and kept bagging my groceries.